craftcms/cms/CONTRIBUTING.md

 If you do find a similar issue, upvote it by adding a :thumbsup: [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Only leave a comment if you have relevant information to add.

 If no one has filed the issue yet, [submit a new one](https://github.com/craftcms/cms/issues/new).
 Please include a clear description of the issue, and as much relevant information as possible, including a code sample demonstrating the the issue.

-## Documentation Edits

-Craft’s documentation has its own repo, [craftcms/docs](https://github.com/craftcms/docs).
-Improvements or corrections to them can be submitted as a pull request.

 ## Control Panel Translations